lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 }
 ~~~

-##  AttestCertsAttribute
+##  EvidenceCertsAttribute

-The "AttestCertsAttribute" contains a set of certificates that
+The "EvidenceCertsAttribute" contains a set of certificates that
-may be needed to validate the contents of an attestation statement
+may be needed to validate the contents of an evidence statement
-contained in an attestAttribute.
+contained in an evidenceAttribute.
 The set of certificates should contain
 the object that contains the public key needed to directly validate the
-AttestAttribute.
+EvidenceAttribute.
 The remaining elements should chain that data back to
-an agreed upon root of trust for attestations.
+an agreed upon trust anchor used for attestation.
 No order is implied, it is
-the Verifier's responsibility to perform the appropriate certificate path building.
+the Verifier's responsibility to perform the appropriate certification path
+construction.

-A CSR MUST contain at most 1 `AttestCertsAttribute`.
+A CSR MUST contain at most 1 `EvidenceCertsAttribute`.
 In the case where
-the CSR contains multiple instances of `AttestAttribute` representing
+the CSR contains multiple instances of `EvidenceAttribute` representing
-multiple attestations, all necessary certificates MUST be contained in
+multiple evidence statements, all necessary certificates MUST be contained in
-the same instance of `AttestCertsAttribute`.
+the same instance of `EvidenceCertsAttribute`.

 ~~~
-id-aa-attestChainCerts OBJECT IDENTIFIER ::= { id-aa (TBDAA1) }
+id-aa-evidenceChainCerts OBJECT IDENTIFIER ::= { id-aa (TBDAA1) }

-AttestCertsAttribute ATTRIBUTE ::= {
+EvidenceCertsAttribute ATTRIBUTE ::= {
   TYPE SET OF CertificateChoice
   COUNTS MAX 1
-  IDENTIFIED BY id-aa-attestChainCerts
+  IDENTIFIED BY id-aa-evidenceChainCerts
 }
 ~~~